bytecodealliance/rfcs/accepted/lower-component.md

 hypothetical lowered component we presented in the previous section.

-Again, all of the following constants, types, and functions are (eventually) intended to match the imports a C binding generator would generate per the proposed [Guest C ABI](https://github.com/WebAssembly/component-model/pull/378).
+Again, all of the following constants, types, and functions are (eventually) intended to match the exports a C binding generator would generate per the proposed [Guest C ABI](https://github.com/WebAssembly/component-model/pull/378).

 ```c